seanbreckenridge/exobrain/src/content/notes/food/protien_bars.md

 not enough protien:

-- rxbar: 12g protien, 9g fat (mostly from nuts/chocolate) - I like the taste of these, but theyre not really a protien bar by my standards
+- rxbar: 12g protien, 9g fat (mostly from nuts/chocolate) - I like the taste of these, but they're not really a protien bar by my standards
 - clif bars: ~10g protien, 5g fibre, 20g sugar - these are more like a granola bar, and I dont really want that much sugar
 - core bat blueberry almond